NaasCraft/BOWtutorial/README.md

 ## How ?

+For a description of the code, see [code/README.md](https://github.com/NaasCraft/BOWtutorial/blob/master/code/README.md).

 To run the Python code in this repo, you'll need the following packages :

 + [NumPy 1.9.2](http://www.numpy.org/)